isomorphic-software/smartclient-docs/classes/SavedSearchItem.md

 ## Attr: SavedSearchItem.saveDefaultSearch

 ### Description
 Works identically to [ListGrid.saveDefaultSearch](ListGrid_1.md#attr-listgridsavedefaultsearch).
-The default is stored in browser `localStorage` using the [savedSearchId](DataBoundComponent.md#attr-databoundcomponentsavedsearchid) of the [SavedSearchItem.targetComponent](#attr-savedsearchitemtargetcomponent), or a combination of the [local or global ID](Canvas.md#method-canvasgetlocalid) and [DataSource ID](Class.md#method-classgetid) if no savedSearchId was specified (see documentation for [savedSearchId](DataBoundComponent.md#attr-databoundcomponentsavedsearchid) for details).
+The default is stored in browser `localStorage` using the [DataBoundComponent.savedSearchId](DataBoundComponent.md#attr-databoundcomponentsavedsearchid) of the [SavedSearchItem.targetComponent](#attr-savedsearchitemtargetcomponent), or the [AutoTest.getMinimalLocator](AutoTest.md#classmethod-autotestgetminimallocator) if no savedSearchId was specified.
 If no targetComponent is specified, the savedSearchId or minimal locator of the `SavedSearchItem` itself will be used.

 Note that if the targetComponent is [ListGrid.autoFetchData](ListGrid_1.md#attr-listgridautofetchdata), and saveDefaultSearch is true, the SavedSearchItem automatically registers with the target component to prevent an automatic fetch with default criteria, and then, after looking up the default search, will perform either the default search or perform a standard autoFetch if no default search is found.